vincentnwa/SE8-Group5-API/README.md

 ## From datamall

 This is for initial testing to get the data one by one.
-Now, the data can be loaded once post construct in **service/DataLoader**.

 Getting from Datamall, the route is prefixed by **/datamall**.

+Not using DataLoader because the data is too large.

 - Bus services
   - /datamall/services